wp-plugins/cleverwise-contact-page/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.4 =
-Added Google's reCAPTCHA support plus site name in email along with fixed form clearing error.
+Altered the way Google's reCAPTCHA keys are handled